The best cheap laptops of 2024: Performance and reliability on a budget

 The Lenovo IdeaPad Duet seamlessly combines the features of a Chromebook laptop and a tablet.
 With its adaptable design, it functions as a traditional laptop when needed.
 However, for a more mobile experience, you can detach the screen from the keyboard and use it as a tablet, complete with touchscreen functionality.
 Plus, including a pen allows for convenient note-taking on the touchscreen.

-As a hybrid device, the Duet 3 is lightweight, weighing under 1kg.
+As a hybrid device, the Duet 3 is lightweight at under 1kg.
 This makes it an ideal companion for your commute or travel.
-Its compact size allows it to be easily stowed in a bag or drawer, keeping your desk uncluttered until needed.
+Its compact size also allows for it to be easily stowed in a bag or drawer, keeping your desk uncluttered until needed.

 In terms of performance, the collaborative efforts of the CPU, 8GB RAM, and 128GB eMMC memory ensure swift application loading and efficient file recall.
 Whether you're managing day-to-day tasks, studying, or taking notes during a meeting, the IdeaPad Duet delivers reliable performance.

-The IdeaPad Duet 3 boasts additional advantages, including a 12-hour battery life, a vibrant 2K screen, and the seamless operation of the Chrome operating system.
-These features provide a user-friendly experience, making it a versatile device for various tasks and settings.
+The IdeaPad Duet 3 boasts the additional advantages of a 12-hour battery life, a vibrant 2K screen, and an excellent Chrome operating system.

 Pros